ethereum/ethereum-org/views/content/token.md

         }
     }

 If you have ever programmed, you won't find it hard to understand what it does: it is a contract that generates 10 thousand tokens to the creator of the contract, and then allows anyone with enough balance to send it to others.
 These tokens are the minimum tradeable unit and cannot be subdivided, but for the final users could be presented as a 100 units subdividable by 100 subunits, so owning a single token would represent having 0.01% of the total.
-If your application needs more fine grain atomic divisibility, then just increase the initial issuance amount.
+If your application needs more fine grained atomic divisibility, then just increase the initial issuance amount.

-In this example we declared the variable "coinBalanceOf" to be public, this will automatically create a function that checks any accounts balance.
+In this example we declared the variable "coinBalanceOf" to be public, this will automatically create a function that checks any account's balance.

 ### Compile and Deploy